teodoranae/Students-React-App/README.md

 - **View student information:** The user can view any student's grades, transfer status, whether they are granted a scholarship, as well as the number of failed classes in the previous semester. ![Edit student info](/Images/image4.png)

-- **Manage student records easily:** The user can add (using a form) or delete (using a button) a student from the register, as the result of a transfer from or to another school, or just edit the student's details, such as their names.
+- **Manage student records easily:** The user can add or delete a student from the register, as the result of a transfer from or to another school, or just edit the student's details, such as their names.

 ![Add student](/Images/image5.png)
 ![Delete student](/Images/image6.png)